UCHIC/CIWS-VisChallenge/doc/relevant_literature.md

 Fontdecaba, S., Sánchez-Espigares, J. A., Marco-Almagro, L., Tort-Martorell, X., Cabrespina, F., & Zubelzu, J. (2013).
 An Approach to Disaggregating Total Household Water Consumption into Major End-Uses.
 Water Resources Management, 27(7), 2155-2177. doi: https://doi.org/10.1007/s11269-013-0281-8

 ## Water Use Behavior

+The following are papers related to water use behavoir that might be useful as background for understanding the datasets provided for the challenge.

 Liu, A., & Mukheibir, P. (2018).
 Digital metering feedback and changes in water consumption - A review.
 Resources Conservation and Recycling, 134, 136-148. doi: https://doi.org/10.1016/j.resconrec.2018.03.010